-The forms the viewer sees are found everywhere...in horizontal clouds stretching across the sky, in the bark of an old tree, in natural material, in sloping partially-dry sidewalks where puddles have left their mark, in ripples in ponds, broken rocks, arial views of snowy landscapes or islands...
+The forms the viewer sees are found everywhere...in horizontal clouds stretching across the sky, in the bark of an old tree, in natural material, in sloping partially-dry sidewalks where puddles have left their mark, in ripples in ponds, broken rocks, aerial views of snowy landscapes or islands.

 Caroline Marshall received her Studio Arts degree from Sheridan College in 2000.
 She went on to earn her Bachelor of Fine Arts and Art History from the University of Toronto.
 During her studies, Caroline won a number of student awards.
-Caroline lives and works on Howe island outside of Kingston, Ontario.
+Caroline lives and works in Ottawa, Ontario.